 The amount you pay for a car depends largely on whether you buy a new or a used car.
 The make and the model of the car, where you buy it, and how you choose to pay for the car can also impact how much it’ll cost you.

 In general, you would usually pay a lot less for a used car.
 This is because cars depreciate in value over time.
 I.e the monetary value of the car decreases because of wear and tear.
 Most new cars actually see their value half in value after only three years of use.

 New cars do however tend to come with a warranty for the first couple of years.
 This means you’re not liable for repairs, or mechanical problems, which can often be very expensive.

 You’ll usually pay less for a car if you can pay for it in cash upfront.
 If you’re not in the position to do this, then taking out a loan is the next option.
 This is a good option for many, although you have to pay interest which increases the total cost of the car.

-If you’re thinking about taking out a loan to buy a car or are interested in car finance, head to the Save Money tab in Emma.
+If you’re thinking about taking out a loan to buy a car or are interested in car finance, head to the Borrow tab in the Emma app.
 From there you can compare a variety of options that’ll show you which loans are best for you.